Mass operations of the NKVD

-Mass operations of the People's Comissariate of Internal Affairs (NKVD) were carried out during the Great Purge and targeted specific categories of people.
-As a rule, they were carried out according to the corresponding order of the People's Commissar of Internal Affairs Nikolai Yezhov.
+Mass operations of the People's Commissariat of Internal Affairs (NKVD) targeted specific categories of people during the Great Purge.
+Each was normally launched by an order of the head of the People's Commissariat of Internal Affairs, Nikolai Yezhov.

+The national operations made up one of the three mass operations of the Yezhovshchina, alongside the "kulak" operation and the "militia" operation against criminals and other "socially harmful elements".
 A total of 340,000 to 350,000 people were sentenced, of whom 140,000 were targeted in the Polish operation and about 55,000 in the German one.
 247,157 were executed, a larger percentage than overall for the Great Purge.